 In addition to substantive requirements, Israel must also consider the manner of implementation most likely to reinforce the stability and durability of the peace settlement.
 An immediate and simultaneous implementation of all its provisions would deny opportunities for resistance or targets of subversion to opponents of the peace in both camps, and might constitute a greater psychological contribution to reconciliation between the various parties.
-On the other hand, it is quite unlikely that any political solution will allow the accumulated hostility and distrust to disappear instantaneously, and the need to test the viability of the settlement and to build confidence indicates that the agreement should be implemented over time, as was the Egyptian-Israeli peace treaty.
-Furthermore, the multiplicity of a somewhat longer transition period than in the Egyptian-Israeli case.
+On the other hand, it is guite unlikely that any political solution will allow the accumulated hostility and distrust to disappear instantaneously, and the need to test the viability of the settlement and to build confidence indicates that the agreement should be implemented over time, as was the Egyptian-Israeli peace treaty.
+Furthermore, the multiplicity of actors and the greater complexity of the issues argue in favor of a somewhat longer transition period than in the Egyptian-Israeli case.